Unmanned combat aerial vehicle: TAI Aksungur

 TAI Aksungur is a built by Turkish Aerospace Industries (TAI) for the Turkish Armed Forces.
 Using existing technology from the TAI Anka series of drones, it is the manufacturer's largest drone, with payload capacity for mission-specific equipment.
 It is intended to be used for long-term surveillance, signals intelligence, maritime patrol missions, or as an UCAV.
 The first unit was delivered to the Turkish Naval Forces on 20 October 2021.

 Bayraktar Kizilelma

-Baykar Kızılelma is a jet-engine UCAV developed for the Turkish Air Force and Turkish Navy.

 Bayraktar Kızılelma is a proposed jet-powered, single-engine, low-observable, supersonic, carrier-capable unmanned combat aircraft in development by Baykar, famous for its Bayraktar TB2.
 On 12 March 2022, Selçuk Bayraktar, CTO of Baykar announced that the first prototype of the Bayraktar Kızılelma has entered the production line.
+On November 30, 2025, the Bayraktar Kızılelma successfully completed a landmark flight and firing test campaign, achieving a global first among Unmanned Combat Aerial Vehicles (UCAVs).
+The platform successfully launched Gökdoğan, a Beyond-Visual-Range (BVR) air-to-air missile, which is equipped with an active radar seeker head, utilizing the autonomous guidance capabilities of its own integrated MURAD AESA Radar system.
+With this unparalleled operational demonstration, the Kızılelma has officially secured its position as the world's first unmanned fighter jet to validate this critical BVR engagement capability on a fully autonomous platform.